-Professor Dr. Todd Presner will deliver the 24th Joseph and Rebecca Meyerhoff Annual Lecture at the United States Holocaust Museum on October 18th at 7pm-9pm in Washington, DC.
+Professor Dr. Todd Presner will deliver the 24th Joseph and Rebecca Meyerhoff Annual Lecture entitled From Wire Recorder to Database–Testimony Technologies and the Digitization of the Holocaustat the United States Holocaust Museum on October 18th at 7pm-9pm in Washington, DC.

 In this lecture, Dr. Todd Presner will focus on the technological history of Holocaust testimony from its earliest collection on a wire recorder by David Boder in 1946 through today.
 He will pay special attention to the issues of media forms, interfaces, information systems, and taxonomies, as well as the ethical issues that surround the collection and use of Holocaust testimony.
 Additionally, Dr. Presner will discuss how large-scale, digital databases of Holocaust testimony have changed the kind of questions scholars ask about the Holocaust, how they probe these historical events, and what can be discovered using digital tools.